foundriesio/docs/source/reference-manual/security/secure-machines.rst

 .. warning::

-    It is recommended to read :ref:`ref-secure-boot-imx` before proceeding with the following steps.
+    It is recommended to read :ref:`ref-secure-boot-imx-habv4` before proceeding with the following steps.

 Supported machines